News from the Lab

 • Jessica Bodosa wins the Biophysics Award for Research Excellence

-A biophhsics Ph.D. student in our lab, Jessica Bodosa, was selected to receive the 2024 Biophysics Award for Research Excellence.
+A biophysics Ph.D. student in our lab, Jessica Bodosa, was selected to receive the 2024 Biophysics Award for Research Excellence.
 This is recognition of her outstanding research work as a pre-Candidacy student in the Biophysics Graduate Program.

 • More News